SeerLabs/extractor-framework/README.md

    # All runnable classes and subclasses should specify their dependencies
    dependencies = []

-   def filter(self, data, dependencyResults):
+   def filter(self, data, dependency_results):
       return len(data) > 0

 class TrimmedTextExtractor(runnables.Extractor):
-   # only will be run in all filters in dependencies pass
+   # only will be run if all filters in  dependencies pass
    dependecies = [HasContentFilter]

-   def extract(self, data, dependencyResults):
+   def extract(self, data, dependency_results):
       return data[:-1]

 # Create and run the whole extraction process